 Emergency Room Negligence in Alabama – EMTALA Claims

 Emergency room negligence is fairly common in Alabama.
 Most Alabama hospitals use outside contractors to staff the emergency department and the doctors sometimes work very long shifts with few breaks.
 Additionally, the emergency room physicians are not usually board-certified in disciplines such as neurology, orthopedics or other areas and may not be qualified to address less well-known injuries and illnesses.
-Finally, may hospitals provide very limited doctor-patient contact, with the majority of the contact being between a patient and the nursing staff.
-If you or a loved one have been injured by the negligence of a nurse or doctor at the hospital’s emergency room, there are a few options open to you under Alabama and federal law.
+Finally, many hospitals provide very limited doctor-patient contact, with the majority of the contact being between a patient and the nursing staff.
+If you or a loved one have been injured by the negligence of a nurse or doctor at the hospital’s emergency room, our Birmingham personal injury lawyers share a few options open to you under Alabama and federal law.

 In 1986, Congress passed the Emergency Medical Treatment and Active Labor Act (EMTALA) to address patient dumping and refusal to treat situations in hospitals.
 For the most part, the EMTALA act provides a remedy in emergency room negligence incidents where a hospital either refuses to treat someone or simply discharges them prematurely.
 At a minimum, EMTALA requires hospitals to treat someone, regardless of the ability to pay, and stabilize their condition.
 Hospitals may not discharge a patient prematurely, without making sure they are stable and their condition no longer life-threatening.
 A hospital can lose its Medicare-Medicaid accreditation if they discharge a patient in an unstable condition, so generally speaking, emergency departments will make some effort to provide basic stabilizing treatment even if the patient has no health insurance.
 EMTALA provides basic personal injury compensation to victims who have been injured by an emergency room’s failure to treat them, including pain and suffering, mental anguish and even punitive damages.